D4n13j/MetroSteam/README.md

 This skin for the new UI framework was created after Valve made it problematic to revert to the old-style windows and subsequently removed support for user-made themes.
 My quest was to make the windows look as close as possible to those of [the original Metro skin](https://steamcommunity.com/groups/metroforsteam).
+Remade by D4n13j a little bit.
+(Colors were edited to correspond to D4n13j's DELL-alike Windows 10 theme.)

 ## Applying the skin
 ### Using SFP